Poland's GetBack sets IPO price at 18.5 zlotys per share

-WARSAW Polish debt collecting firm GetBack's (IPO-GTB.WA) initial public offering was priced at 18.5 zlotys per share, at the bottom of the expected range, the company said.
+WARSAW (Reuters) - Polish debt collecting firm GetBack's IPO-GTB.WA initial public offering was priced at 18.5 zlotys per share, at the bottom of the expected range, the company said.

 GetBack said it found buyers for all 40 million shares offered in the IPO, including 20 million new shares and 20 million existing.
 The offering was expected to be priced within a range of 18.5 zlotys to 27 zlotys.